Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-Interviewees who perceived their ML model comprehension as low tended to use random search or Bayesian optimization.
-Low model comprehension made it difficult for interviewees to predict the challenges they will encounter in HPO.
-To better react to unforeseen challenges, practitioners choose manual tuning.
-For example, manual tuning can facilitate spotting and correcting mistakes when errors occur during the development of a novel model type because feedback loops are faster compared to those of programmatic HPO methods:
+Interviewees who deemed their \ac{ML} model understanding as low tended to use random search or Bayesian optimization.
+Low \ac{ML} model understanding made it difficult for interviewees to predict the challenges they would encounter in \ac{HPO}.
+To better react to unforeseen challenges, interviewees stated to rather choose manual tuning.
+For example, manual tuning can facilitate spotting and correcting mistakes when errors occur during development of novel \ac{ML} models type because feedback loops are faster compared to those of programmatic \ac{HPO} methods:

-\myquote{Interviewee~\#3}{Because we altered the standard architecture as a whole, we were not really sure what problems we will face.
+\myquote{Interviewee~\#3, \ac{ML} Engineer in Academia}{Because we altered the standard architecture as a whole, we were not really sure what problems we would face.
 So that was one of the reasons to stick with manual tuning.}

-\emph{Personal experiences} refers to the available internal knowledge that a practitioner generated through past activities (e.g.,~personal best practices for solving a specific type of problem).
-Practitioners tend to use HPO methods with which they have positive experiences:
+\emph{Personal experiences} refers to the available internal knowledge that a practitioner generated through past activities (\eg~personal best practices for solving a specific type of problem).
+The interviewees stated to tend to use \ac{HPO} methods with which they had positive experiences:

-\myquote{Interviewee~\#2}{I have also made good experiences with it [here: Bayesian optimization] in a previous paper }
+\myquote{Interviewee~\#2, \ac{ML} Innovator in Academia}{I have also had good experiences with it [here: Bayesian optimization] in a previous paper }